Giovanni Niccolò Muscat: Collision with the Church

 To defend himself from such accusations, in 1788 Muscat published a tract entitled Memoria (A Memo).
 However, this did little to dissipate the opposition which had been building up against him.
-This was exacerbated a year later, in 1789, when Grand Master Emmanuel de Rohan-Polduc demanded the suspension of the notorious papal bull In Cœna Domini, and Muscat personally went to stop Bishop Vincenzo Labini from publicly reading the bull.
-Of course, though such a slur was not heeded by the bishop, the incident certainly did not improve things.
+This was exacerbated a year later, in 1789, when de Rohan demanded the suspension of the notorious papal bull In Cœna Domini, and Muscat personally went to stop Bishop Vincenzo Labini from publicly reading the bull.
+Though such a slur was not heeded by the bishop, the incident certainly did not improve things.

 Muscat was determined to put into practice his philosophy.
 A little after the confrontation with the bishop, he informed the inquisitor that henceforth he would not submit any case before the pope, even those related to the faith, without first tendering them to the Grand Master for his approval.
 This sent the inquisitor up the wall.

 First removal from office

 Muscat was unrelenting in his attack.
 A few years after clashing with the inquisitor, in 1791, he became involved in another incident which tipped the scales.
 Muscat maintained that the Church could exert its jurisdiction solely in matters pertaining to the sacraments, the faith, morals, and ecclesiastical discipline.

 This seemed to go over the top.
-Pope Pius VI threatened Grand Master Emmanuel de Rohan-Polduc that, if Muscat was not immediately removed from Attorney General, the Holy See will disband the order of Knights Hospitallers!
+Pope Pius VI threatened de Rohan that, if Muscat was not immediately removed from Attorney General, the Holy See will disband the Hospitaller order.

 Though this was no light warning, Muscat defended himself most vigorously.
 He avowed to have been, was, and always will be, a true and faithful son of the Church.
 Of course, neither his faith nor his faithfulness was the point of the issue.
 Nevertheless, the inquisitor did not flinch from twisting the knife in the wound.
 He reminded the pope that, some time back, Muscat himself had declared that ‘This is no longer the century of the Church!’, and ‘If it were in my power I would leave the bishop with only the crosier and the mitre!’
 The inquisitor went as far as to inform the pope that (as he had it from his spies), on receiving the news of his requested removal from office, Muscat stated: ‘Puh, as if this would make me lose my appetite!’

 Muscat was removed from office in January 1792, and sent to live outside the walls of the capital city, Valletta.